Safety through feedback in Constrained RL: Experiments

 \subsection{Cost Inference across various tasks}

-\paragraph{Benchmark Environments} Table \ref{tab:main_results} contains the performance of the different algorithms on the benchmark environments.
+\paragraph{Benchmark Environments} Table \ref{tab:main_results} presents the performance of the various algorithms on the benchmark environments.
 RLSF significantly outperforms the two baselines in terms of reward and safety in \textit{all} of the environments \footnote{except the \textit{Car Goal} environment where RLSF and PPOLag marginally exceed the threshold}.
-RLSF comes to within $\sim80\%$ of the performance of the best run of PPOLag in $7/11$ environments thereby underscoring its effectiveness in learning safe policies.
+RLSF comes to within $\approx80\%$ of the performance of the best run of PPOLag in $7/11$ environments thereby underscoring its effectiveness in learning safe policies.

-\paragraph{Driving Scenarios} We demonstrate the applicability of our method in learning safe autonomous driving policies.
-We compare the performance of our algorithm against two baselines: a naive PPO policy that solely maximizes reward and the PPO-Lag algorithm.
+\paragraph{Driving Scenarios} In the driving environments, we evaluate the performance of our algorithm against two baseline methods: a naive PPO policy that solely maximizes reward and the PPO-Lag algorithm.
 Figure \ref{fig:driver_cost} presents these results.
-Notably, our method exhibits comparable safety performance to PPO-Lag and significantly outperforms the PPO in terms of cost violations.
+Notably, our method demonstrates comparable safety performance to PPO-Lag while significantly outperforming PPO in terms of cost violations.
+This highlights the effectiveness of our approach in learning safe autonomous driving policies.
 Video clips showcasing the learned policies in the $3$ scenarios are included in the supplementary material.